HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 A full version of the tool is live [here](http://homes.esat.kuleuven.be/~hlamqadd/NAHR/timeLineView.html)

-Read more about the Cornelia project [here](http://www.projectcornelia.com/)
+Learn more about the Cornelia project [here](http://www.projectcornelia.com/)

+Learn more about the VDA-Lab [here](http://vda-lab.github.io/)